 The United Nations sees play as a human right for all children and it is important for so many reasons.
 Play helps the brain learn and uses and develops physical skills too.
 Through play, children can connect with others, allowing friendships to develop and building social skills and communication.
 Play can also help develop creative thinking, flexibility and problem solving.
 Providing opportunities for children to play and develop play skills is important in itself.

-Many children need extra support to develop their play skills.
+Children with autism enjoy play just like any other child.
+Some children need extra support to play in different ways that support their development.
 We know children with autism are more likely to find certain types of play difficult and challenges with play form part of the criteria of an autism diagnosis.

 Children with autism may find the following difficult in play: